thefrontside/ember-let/README.md

 ```

 **Inline use**
+Note: requires Ember 2.0+ (ie. does not support 1.13)

 ```hbs
 {{let greeting (concat "hello " to)}}
 {{greeting}} - <button {{action (action (mut to) "world")}}>Greet the world!</button>